 Regardless of whether you are a large scale pig producer or you have a pet pig in your backyard, you need to keep your animals healthy, and this includes providing them with good food that is safe.

-must not be fed meat, food containing meat or food which has been in contact with meat, or imported dairy products.
+Pigs must not be fed meat or any other mammalian), food containing meat or food which has been in contact with meat – unless specifically excluded under the National Prohibited Pig Feed Definition.
 This is known as swill feeding, and it is prohibited in Australia because of its potential to introduce serious animal diseases like ASF and foot-and-mouth disease.
 Swill feeding is believed to have contributed to the international spread of ASF.

 Producers are urged to consider their biosecurity arrangements, including the risks from overseas visitors and workers returning from overseas.
 Producers should follow accepted good biosecurity practices (including entry controls and protocols, hygiene requirements, and visitor logs) and review those covering stock transport.
 It is also timely to undertake additional staff training to ensure a good understanding of biosecurity arrangements.

 If you see signs of disease consistent with ASF in domestic or feral pigs, contact your veterinarian and/or phone the

 Emergency Animal Disease Watch Hotline on